OpenSignLabs/OpenSign/docs/docs/self-host/docker/run-locally.md

 ## Steps to run OpenSign™ with docker on Linux/MacOS/Windows:
   1. Firstly, install [Docker](https://www.docker.com/products/docker-desktop/) and ensure it is running before proceeding to the next steps.
 Make sure that you have [NodeJS](https://nodejs.org/en) & [GIT](https://git-scm.com/downloads) installed on your machine.
-  2. Now, open the terminal and type the following command:
+  2. Now, start Docker and ensure it runs in the background.
+Open the terminal and type the following command:

 Command for linux/MacOS
 ```